 However, this route is also uncommon, as most players prefer to gain experience and exposure at the college level before pursuing a professional career.

-The Rarity of Going Pro out of High School
+The Impossible Dream of Going Pro out of High School

-According to NFL records, less than 50 players have successfully made the leap from high school to the NFL.
-This number pales in comparison to the thousands of players who go through college football programs each year.
+Zero players have successfully made the leap from high school to the NFL.
+On the other hand, thousands of players go through college football programs each year.

-While the number of players who have successfully gone pro out of high school is small, it is important to note that the NFL has implemented rules in recent years that require players to have completed at least three years of college eligibility before entering the draft.
+Since the NFL has implemented rules that require players to have completed at least three years of college eligibility before entering the draft, the transition from high school to the NFL became unlikely.

-Additionally, they must be dedicated to their craft and willing to put in the hours of practice and training needed to excel in the NFL.
+Additionally, athletes must be dedicated to their craft and willing to put in the hours of practice and training needed to excel in the NFL.

 1. Elite Athleticism

-One of the key factors for going straight from high school to the NFL is having elite athleticism.
+One of the key factors for getting into the NFL is having elite athleticism.
 NFL players are known for their exceptional speed, agility, strength, and overall physical abilities.
 To compete at the professional level, an athlete needs to possess exceptional physical attributes that set them apart from their peers.

-According to a study conducted by NFL.com, the average NFL player runs the 40-yard dash in around 4.5 seconds.
+According to NFL.com, the NFL players run the 40-yard dash in around 4.2 to 4.5 seconds.
 This speed is necessary to keep up with the fast-paced nature of the game and to outrun defenders.

 Additionally, players need to have explosive power and strength to excel in positions such as running back, wide receiver, or linebacker.